 It's not a problem for MadPipe.
-Some companies embed us so completely that Daniel DiGriz is their outsource CMO, Marketing Director, or VP of Marketing.
+Some companies embed MadPipe so completely that Daniel DiGriz is personally their outsource CMO, Marketing Director, or VP of Marketing.
 Others already have an internal role that would benefit greatly from collaboration with MadPipe.
 Titles are just formalities.
-We just want to win the game we're playing, and are happy to share the credit.
+MadPipe just wants to win whatever ballgame you're playing, and is happy to share the credit.

 As part of an engagement, of course.
 On a standalone basis, you don't need that.
 The only thing that matters is the bottom line—what has it done for you exactly and lately?
 Is it generating interest, getting your name out in the marketplace, and recruiting (along with your collateral & salespeople) leads?
 You already know if it's a good investment.
-If not: we're NOT going to tweak it for you—we're going to replace it with something that aligns with your goals.
+If not: MadPipe is NOT going to tweak it for you—MadPipe is going to replace it with something that aligns with your goals.

 Avoid some basic traps.